lh77x7/cplusplus-programming-school/README.md

 All chapters have examples:
 ch1/*.cpp

-All of them have have solutions for programming exercises: ch1/exc/*.cpp
+All of them have solutions for programming exercises: ch1/exc/*.cpp

 What mean: